Egg Donor FAQ

 Do I really have to give myself injections?

-Yes, medications/hormones are administered through subcutaneous injections.
+Yes, you will take medications/hormones through subcutaneous injections.
 Your donor coordinator will give you an injection lesson and make sure you’re comfortable administering your own injections.

 Will I receive compensation?

-Yes, donors are compensated generously for their time and dedication to the cycle upon completion of the donation; the amount will be discussed during your consultation with one of our donor coordinators.
+Yes, donors receive generous compensation for their time and dedication upon completion of the donation.
+The amount will be discussed during your consultation with one of our donor coordinators.